mindspore-ai/docs/tutorials/lite/source_en/operator_list_lite.md

 [3] Sum and Max: Only support 2 inputs.

-[4] Operators supported by conversion tools but do not require specific implementation.
+[4] Operators supported by [converter](https://www.mindspore.cn/tutorial/lite/en/master/use/converter_tool.html) but do not require specific implementation.
 Generally, such operators are optimized by the conversion tool, such as being merged or replaced by other operators.